amirkeren/bluemix-workshop/README.md

 2. Before creating the service *bind* it to the application you created in the previous step

 3. Restage the application if prompt to do so

+4. Click on the newely added Cloudant service then click on Service Credentials and then New Credential.
+Finally click Add